Back to Blog

 use-local-llm gives you React hooks that stream responses from local LLMs directly in the browser.
 No API routes.
 No backend.
 Just one hook and your running model.

-Here's what a complete, production-ready chat interface looks like:
+Here's what a complete, production-ready chat interface looks like in practice.

 One Hook.
 That's It.